|Dates / Deadlines:|

 One of the greatest global challenges of the twenty-first century is Chinese urbanization.
 Cities change; Chinese cities, through their scale and speed of developments, are at a historically unique moment of distinctive change.
 This change is producing global consequences.
 UVA Architecture China Program takes on the challenge to research into the emerging conditions of Chinese cities as they forge unprecedented realities in two of China’s most dynamic city-regions, the Yangtze River Delta and the Pearl River Delta.

 The program will guide students in the methods of urban research, and visit locations of historical significance, sites of important buildings, and offices of influential architects.
 Students will work together with professors and students from South China University in Guangzhou on urban research to gain knowledge and insight, and attend talks by leading experts and practitioners in China in architectural design, urban planning, landscape architecture, and history.
-The research results will be reviewed in Guangzhou in June, and exhibited in Charlottesville in the fall.
+The research results will be reviewed in Guangzhou in June, and exhibited in Charlottesville in the winter.

 See this program in action!
 Check out the UVA Architecture: China article and video as featured in UVA Today.